7 Great Things To Do in Jaffna, Sri Lanka 7 Great Things To Do in Jaffna, Sri Lanka

 4. Eat Indian-Influenced Food

-Tip: Hannah is a massive ice-cream fan and just a 30-minute walk from Mangos is Rio Ice Cream.
+• Rio Ice Cream: Just a 30-minute walk from Mangos.
 They have many flavors, but be warned; this is not your Italian gelato.
-It’s more like an American sundae with various flavors, candies, and syrups.
-Sri Lankan people love their sweets. :)
+It’s more like an American sundae.

 5. Visit One of the Local Islands

-The second island is Delft Island, named after a city in the Netherlands.
-Here you will see wild horses, an old Portuguese Fort.
-The boat trip from Jaffna takes about 1 hour, and there are no places to buy snacks or drinks on this island, so taking food and drinks is recommended.
+• Delft Island is named after a city in the Netherlands.
+There’s wild horses and an old Portuguese Fort.
+The boat trip takes about 1 hour, and there are no places to buy snacks or drinks on this island, so make sure to bring your own.

 Things to do Jaffna Sri lanka street